Bumgarner sharp in Dbacks win, Lovullo tops in franchise – KION546

 Bumgarner (2-1) gave up a two-run homer to Jose Soler in a shaky first inning, but allowed two hits the rest of the way after his strange ejection against Miami last week.

-Jordan Luplow hit a two-run homer off Jesus Luzardo (2-3) in the first inning.
+Jordan Luplow hit a two-run homer off Jesus Luzardo (2-3) in the first inning and Arizona shut down Miami after the first for Lovullo’s 354th win, passing Kirk Gibson’s team mark.

-Arizona has won seven of eight, and this one was Lovullo’s 354th victory game, passing Kirk Gibson’s team record.
+Arizona has won seven of eight.
+Miami has lost nine of 10.

+“This is a we over me thing — that’s how I’ve looked at it every single day,” Lovullo said.
+“These players mean the world to me.
+I can’t do anything without them.”

 Bumgarner had the shortest outing of his career Wednesday against Miami in a bizarre scene that led to an apology by umpire Dan Bellino.
 Bellino confronted Bumgarner as he came off the mound after the first inning and stared at the left-hander after examining his pitching hand.